 And that's it.
 You can totally do this.
 The little bit of effort that it requires is WAY worth the reward of sipping a fabulous, homemade, top shelf margarita.

-Looking for other margarita recipes?
+Looking for other margarita and tequila recipes?
 Because you know I've got 'em.
 I even have some that use tequila/mezcal that aren't margaritas.
-Peep them below.
+Peep some of them below.

 It is definitely the preferred orange liqueur, but you can also sub in some Cointreau or triple sec.
 However, just like for the tequila question above, if you don't use Grand Marnier, you can't technically call this a Grand Marnier Margarita.